Now playing: Bad Apple!!

 of currentWorkSpace.runningApplications

-which is responsible for maintaining the windowChangeObservers
+, which is responsible for maintaining

-by repeatedly calculating the latest changes in the observed collection of running apps:
+changes in the observed collection of running apps:

 Finally, thanks to the directions of this Python snippet, we can use Quartz Window Services 3 to obtain the collection of “interesting” PIDs (“interesting” as in “having a GUI”):

-To this point, we have finally obtained an observer that can detect current window changes
+To this point, we have finally obtained an observer that can detect current

-from an automatically-adjusted range of PIDs and send
+window changes from an automatically-adjusted range of PIDs and send

 Claveilleur.focusedWindowChangedNotification

-or Claveilleur.appHiddenNotification
+Claveilleur.appHiddenNotification

 messages to localNotificationCenter